KarolKalisz/IoT/README.md

+# IoT
-# IoT repository for HCP Trial work
+the repository for HCP trial work for IoT scenarios.